 The concept of Smart House, or Smart Home, is in full swing.
 Its aim?
 To make life easier for the occupants of a home, whether it is a flat or any other kind of dwelling.
 How can this be done?
 By improving the security and maintenance of the home, thanks to remote control of equipment, but also by anticipating the needs of the inhabitants.
 But are these new technologies, linked to the Internet of Things or IoT, really necessary?
-And, eventually, Smart Home and home automation, what are they for?
+And, eventually, Smart Home and home automation, what are they for ?

+Is the Smart Home a Connected Home?
+No. At least not only.
 Indeed, while a connected home allows you to manage the equipment in your home remotely, a smart home goes much further.

 The Smart Home is a highly energy-efficient connected house that anticipates the behaviour, expectations and needs of its users.

+How does it do this?
+Through the users’ habits.
 In fact, valuable data concerning these habits is collected by each piece of equipment.

 A Smart Home then appears as a home equipped with a complete communication network, itself linked to several remotely controllable objects (light bulbs, shutters, sockets, thermostats, etc.).